aitor/critical_conversion/README.md

 2. Visit a D&D website like [D&D Beyond](https://www.dndbeyond.com/) or [Roll20](https://roll20.net/)
 3. The extension should automatically convert imperial units to metric
 4. Click the extension icon in the browser toolbar to access the toggle for enabling/disabling conversions
+5. For quick testing, you can also open the included `test.html` file in Chrome with the extension enabled

 ## Development

-The extension is structured with modularity in mind to support both Chrome and Firefox:
+The extension has a modular structure:

-- `manifest.json` - Extension configuration
+- `manifest.json` - Extension configuration for Chrome
+- `manifest-firefox.json` - Compatible manifest for Firefox (future use)
 - `popup.html` and `popup.js` - UI for toggling the extension
 - `background.js` - Background service worker
-- `content.js` - Main content script that performs conversions
-- `conversion.js` - Core conversion utilities (reusable across platforms)
+- `conversion.js` - Core conversion utilities (unit conversions and regex patterns)
+- `content-base.js` - Base content script implementation (uses conversion.js)
+- `content.js` - Generated file (do not edit directly)
 - `styles.css` - Styling for converted units

-To add support for Firefox, a separate `manifest-firefox.json` will be needed with Firefox-specific configurations.
+- `build.sh` - Build script to generate content.js

+### Development Workflow

+1. Edit `conversion.js` and `content-base.js` as needed
+2. Run `./build.sh` to generate the updated content.js
+3. Reload the extension in Chrome
+4. Test the changes

+## Converting Between Browsers

+To build for Firefox:
+1. Rename `manifest-firefox.json` to `manifest.json`
+2. Run `./build.sh` to generate the content.js
+3. Package the extension as usual

 ## Contributing